intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

     (\text{var}_1, \dots, \text{var}_N) \in [\text{from}_1; \text{to}_1) \times \dots \times
     [\text{from}_N; \text{to}_N)

-The integer type of the loop variable and the loop bounds can be optionally set after the colon.
+The integer type of a "from" and "to" pair must match.
-The default integer type is ``index``.
+The integer type of a loop variable follows the integer type of its corresponding "from" and "to" pair.

 The mapping of trip count to work-item is implementation-defined.